container-interop/service-provider/PSR-XX-provider.md

 A factory SHOULD NOT cache anything or store state.
 Caching and state are the responsibility of the container.

-A provider MAY choose to implement the optional `FactoryDefinitionInterface` for type-safety.
+A factory MAY implement the optional `FactoryDefinitionInterface` for type-safety.

 A container MUST NOT reject a `callable` that does not implement the `FactoryDefinitionInterface` interface.